-The long-term success of an integrated regional planning effort ultimately depends on the degree to which agencies and stakeholders can effectively work together to identify common objectives and develop and implement programs and strategies to achieve them.
+The long-term success of an integrated regional planning effort depends on the degree to which agencies and stakeholders can effectively work together to identify common objectives and develop and implement programs and strategies to achieve them.
 Establishing an inclusive process that incorporates stakeholder input has been and continues to be a critical component of the IRWM Program.

 The Region's IRWM planning process has featured early involvement of water management organizations and affected stakeholders, including regulatory agencies, local jurisdictions, utilities, academic institutions, non-governmental organizations, special interest groups, and the interested public.
-Involving representatives from disadvantaged communities (DACs).
-Economically Distress Areas, (EDAs), Underrepresented Communities (URCs), including Native American tribes, and Environmental Justice Communities (EJs) has been а priority.
-Stakeholder involvement in key program decisions will remain an ongoing priority in future IRWM planning stages.
+Involving representatives from disadvantaged communities (DACs), Economically Distressed Areas (EDAs), Underrepresented Communities (URCs) including Native American tribes and

+Stakeholder involvement is a cornerstone of IRWM.